1.11 Provisions and Contingent Liabilities

 The right-of-use assets are initially recognised at cost, which comprises the initial measurement of the lease liability adjusted plus any initial direct costs less any lease incentives.
 They are subsequently measured at cost less accumulated depreciation and impairment losses, if any.
 Right-of-use assets are depreciated from the commencement date on a straight-line basis over the shorter of the lease term and useful life of the underlying asset.

-discounted using the interest rate of cost of capital.
+The lease liability is initially measured at the present value of the future lease payments.
+The lease payments are discounted using the interest rate of cost of capital.
 The lease liability is subsequently remeasured by increasing the carrying amount to reflect interest on the lease liability, reducing the carrying amount to reflect the lease payments made.

-In calculating the present value of lease payments, the company uses its incremental borrowing rate at the lease commencement date because the interest rate implicit in the lease is not readily determinable.
+In calculating the present value of lease payments, the Company uses its incremental borrowing rate at the lease commencement date because the interest rate implicit in the lease is not readily determinable.

 1.13 Government Grants